PranaytheSingh/BLoc/README.md

 $ cd BLoc

 # Install dependencies and run
-$ sbt run // This is will launch a server bound to 8888
+$ sbt run

+# This is will launch a server bound to 8888

 ```

 ## API
-*GET /test - Tests if server is Active and listening
+**GET /test** - Tests if server is Active and listening

-* GET /v1/:miner/start - Start mining blocks by passing any one of the Client names from the [Registry](https://github.com/shitbox/BLoc/blob/master/src/main/scala/com/pranay/blockchain/Config.scala).
+**GET /v1/:miner/start** - Start mining blocks by passing any one of the Client names from the [Registry](https://github.com/shitbox/BLoc/blob/master/src/main/scala/com/pranay/blockchain/Config.scala).
 You can have as many Clients as long as you specify them in the registry.

-*GET /v1/final - Get a JSON Blockchain manifest specifying blockchain info such as block hash, block minedBy.
+**GET /v1/final** - Get a JSON Blockchain manifest specifying blockchain info such as block hash, block minedBy.

 ## Sample Output